FamilySearch/GEDCOM.io/_pages/tag-def/PROP.md

 specification:
   - Property
-  - An Individual Attribute.
-See also INDIVIDUAL_ATTRIBUTE_STRUCTURE.
+  - An [Individual Attribute].
+See also `INDIVIDUAL_ATTRIBUTE_STRUCTURE`.
   - property
   - Pertaining to possessions such as real estate or other property of interest.

 label: 'Property'